-- SRFSN.
-Same as SRFSN_LWIMP but using the former TESSEL snow formulation (available as an option). - SRFRCG.
-Computes apparent soil heat capacity, i.e. including effects of soil freezing.
-Inputs: soil temperature and vegetation covers.
-Output is volumetric heat capacity. - SRFT.
-Solution of the soil heat budget.
-Inputs: Soil temperature, soil moisture, long-wave radiative flux, snow basal heat flux, volumetric heat capacity, tile evaporation, sensible heat flux and short-wave radiative flux.
-Output: Soil temperature at the next time step.
-First the modified heat diffusivity, the soil energy per unit area and the right-hand side of the system of equations are computed.
-The generalized surface tridiagonal solver, SRFWDIF, is called to solve for the semi-implicit variable, \hat{T}/α .
-The soil temperatures for the next time step are computed at the end. - SRFI.
-Solution of the ice heat budget.
-Inputs: Ice temperature, long-wave radiative flux, tile evaporation, sensible heat flux and short-wave radiative flux.
-Output: Ice temperature at the next time step.
-First the modified heat diffusivity, the ice energy per unit area and the right-hand sice of the system of equations are computed.
+- the modified heat diffusivity, the ice energy per unit area and the right-hand sice of the system of equations are computed.
 The generalized surface tridiagonal solver, SRFWDIF, is called to solve for the semi-implicit variable, \hat{T}I/α .
 The ice temperatures for the next time step are computed at the end. - SRFWL.
 Solution of the interception layer water budget.
 Inputs: Interception layer contents, low and high vegetation water cover, maximum capacity of the interception layer, convective and large-scale rainfall, snow evaporation of shaded snow tile, and tile evaporation.
 Outputs: Interception layer at next time step, convective and large-scale throughfall and tile evaporation collected (or depleting) the interception layer. - SRFWEXC_VG.
 First part of the computation of the soil water budget (i.e., computation of the coefficients of the tridiagonal system of equations for $\hat{\theta}$).
 This includes the partitioning of transpiration into root extraction at the different layers and soil hydraulic coefficients including the effect of frozen water.
 Inputs: Soil moisture and temperature, convective and large-scale throughfall, snowmelt, tile evaporation, tile evaporation collected (or depleting) the interception layer, and snow evaporation of the shaded snow tile.
 Outputs: Modified diffusivity for water, right-hand side of the tridiagonal system, and layer depths.
 Soil properties are defined according to HTESSEL scheme - SRFWEXC.
 Same as SRFWEXC_VG but using the former TESSEL soil properties formulation (available as an option). - SRFWDIF.
 Generalized surface tridiagonal solver.
 Inputs: Values of ψ at the current time step, generalized modified diffusivities, soil energy (or water) per unit area, and right-hand side of equations.
 Output: $\hat{\psi}/\alpha$.
 The routine computes the coefficients on the left-hand side of the equations and solves the equations using and LU-decomposition and back substitution in one downward scan and one upward scan. - SRFWINC.
 Computation of next time step soil water.
 Inputs: $\hat{\theta}/\alpha$ and current time step soil water.
 Output: next time step soil water. - SRFWNG.
 Bounded-value operator for intercepted water (limited to non-negative values and values below or equal the maximum contents of the interception layer) and soil water (limited to non-negative values and values below or equal saturation).
 The "soil column" is scanned from top to bottom and the amount of water needed to satisfy physical limits in each layer are borrowed from the layer below.
 The water exchanged in this way is accounted for as runoff.
 Inputs: next time step intercepted water and soil water.
 Output: Bounded values of the same quantities. - FLAKE_DRIVER.
 This is a communication routine between HTESSEL and a FLake routines.
 It assigns the FLake variables at the previous time step to their input values given by the driving model calls a routine FLAKE_RADFLUX to compute the radiation fluxes, and FLAKE_ENE that returns the updated FLake variables to the driving model.
 The FLAKE_DRIVER does not contain any Flake physics.
 It only serves as a convenient means to organize calls of Flake routines. - SRFVEGEVOL.
-Performs the time evolution of vegetation parameters at solar midnight in the case of interactive vegetation .
+Performs the time evolution of vegetation parameters at solar midnight in the case of interactive vegetation.

-In \star SURFEXCDRIVER \star a set of routines relevant for the vertical diffusion code are called.
+In SURFEXCDRIVER a set of routines relevant for the vertical diffusion code are called.
 These are listed below and discussed in full detail in Chapter 3: